OpenRefine/OpenRefine/docs/docs/manual/running.md

 ### The grid

-The area of the project screen that displays your dataset is called the <span class="menuItems">project grid</span> (or the <span class="menuItems">data grid</span>, or simply the <span class="menuItems">grid</span>).
+The area of the project screen that displays your dataset is called the "project grid" (or the "data grid", or simply the "grid").
 The grid presents data in a tabular format, which may look like a normal spreadsheet program to you.

 Columns widths are automatically set based on their contents; some column headers may be cut off, but can be viewed by mousing over the headers.